-(meet at Pun Pun veg restaurant in back of this big temple, just west of the Old City, across from CMU on Suthep Road)
+(meet at Pun Pun veg restaurant in back of this big temple, just west of the Old City, across from Chiang Mai University on Suthep Road)

-The U.S. Consulate does not recommend going to the U.S. Consulate during local emergencies.
+The U.S. Consulate in Chiang Mai does not recommend going to the U.S. Consulate (or any other places associated with the government or American culture) during local emergencies.

 While not as widespread as some other places, many tourists have been scammed in Thailand.
 They may be offered inexpensive gems or jewelry to resell for a much higher price in the U.S. These gems are fake.
 Don’t be led to shopping (especially for jewelry, gems, silk, or carpets) by someone you just met or don’t know.
 Be careful of motorbike and similar rental scams where they hold your passport for ransom.
 Be wary of hidden and huge cover charges and high-priced drinks at bars where sex workers (bar girls) are plying their business.
 Don’t be tricked by these or any other scams.
 Think critically!